 Treating type 2

-You’ll need to monitor your blood sugar levels.
-You may also need medications to help control blood pressure and cholesterol.
+You’ll need to continuously monitor your blood sugar levels.
+You may also need medications to help manage blood pressure and cholesterol.

 There’s no known prevention for type 1 diabetes.

 You can lower your risk of type 2 diabetes if you:

 - manage your weight and focus on a nutrient-dense diet

 - avoid smoking, high triglycerides, and low HDL cholesterol levels

 If you have gestational diabetes or prediabetes, these habits can delay or prevent the onset of type 2 diabetes.